waxbetty/Sushi-fork-1/readme.md

 mapClicker.addEventListener("click", function (event) {
   console.log(event); // The event details
   console.log(event.target); // The clicked element
-  e.preventDefault();
+  event.preventDefault();
 });
 ```

-We run the `EventTarget.addEventListener()` method on the element we want to listen for events on.
+We run the `<EventTarget>.addEventListener()` method on the element we want to listen for events on.
 It accepts two arguments: the event to listen for, and a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) to run when the event happens.

 The `event.target` property is the element that triggered the event.
 The event object has other properties as well, many of them specific to the type of event that occurred.